ergochat/ergo/README.md

 #### Building

 You'll need an [up-to-date distribution of the Go language for your OS and architecture](https://golang.org/dl/).
-Once that's installed (check the output of `go version`), just check out your desired branch or tag and run `make build`.
+Once that's installed (check the output of `go version`), just check out your desired branch or tag and run `make`.
 This will produce an executable binary named `ergo` in the base directory of the project.
 (Ergo vendors all its dependencies, so you will not need to fetch any dependencies remotely.)

 ## Configuration